 Jerez de la Frontera – Estadio Municipal de Chapín

 The city of Jerez de la Frontera encapsulates the very essence of Andalucía.
 It may not be on the tourist trails with the likes of Granada and Sevilla, but what it loses in terms of visitors it more than makes up for in character.
 Steeped in history, Jerez is home to the world-renowned Royal Equestrian School, the capital of the Spanish brandy & sherry trade and the (disputed) cultural centre of flamenco.
-It is surprising therefore that this city of nearly a quarter of a million citizens has achieved so little on the football field.
+But why has this city of nearly a quarter of a million citizens has achieved so little on the football field?

 Xerez091117e